-Well the thing is it’s like I don’t know if there is a process anymore.
+Well, the thing is, I don’t know if there is a process anymore.
 As a freelancer working from home, I know I have to get up and do what I have to go.
 I guess if there is a process we would be starting conceptually with the imagery or emotions a project invokes in me.
-Taken from there I would start brainstorming and sketching.
-That would be the hardest part.
+From there I would start brainstorming and sketching, that would be the hardest part.

 Elizabeth Gilbert did a Ted Talk on creativity and speaks about creativity as a force outside of oneself.
 Your thoughts?

 Most definitely.
 As an artist, well I can’t speak for everyone I can only say as I see it.
 There is some spiritual aspect where we are ourselves acting almost as mediums.
 I am an extension of my paint brush.
 The concept that I am just the tool.
 It’s almost like we are messengers like visual postmen.
 Communication is ultimately what I am doing.
 Mirror, discuss, brand, provoke and entertain.